MariusMM2/exchange-app/README.md

 This app is written in Vue.js.

 ## Currency Support
+Each provider has its own hardcoded dictionary of currency codes and currency names (e.g. BTC & Bitcoin, EUR & Euro).
+This is mainly needed in order to know in advance what currencies are possible for a given provider.

 The website currently uses the following providers:
 * https://exchangeratesapi.io/ - 32 fiat currencies
 * https://api.binance.com/api/v3/ticker/price - 13 crypto currencies